Discover What Our Customers

-How much you can borrow on a Right to Buy mortgage
+How Much Can I Borrow on a Right to Buy Mortgage?

 The amount of lending available depends on the market value of your home, how long you have been a tenant, how much of a deposit you can put down, and other assessment criteria such as affordability.
-If you are unsure of whether you would be able to apply, or whether you meet the criteria for a Right to Buy mortgage, get in touch with Revolution Finance Brokers and we will be delighted to help you understand the process, and what your best options are.
+If you are unsure of whether you would be able to apply, or whether you meet the criteria for a Right to Buy mortgage, get in touch with business loan broker and we will be delighted to help you understand the process, and what your best options are.

 The scheme carries eligibility criteria around the applicant and the property in question:

 - The applicant must not have any debt problems or be being legally pursued for debt repayments

 - The applicant must not have any outstanding possession orders in place